camunda/camunda-docs-manual/content/update/minor/712-to-713/_index.md

 When you provide ...

-1. a custom identity provider implementation by implementing the interface `ReadOnlyIdentityProvider` or `WritableIdentityProvider`
+1. a custom identity provider implementation by implementing the interface `ReadOnlyIdentityProvider` or `WriteableIdentityProvider`
 2. **AND** a dedicated implementation of Identity Service Queries (e. g. `GroupQuery`, `TenantQuery`, `UserQuery`)

 With this release, you need to implement a new API method <code>[Query#unlimitedList][javadocs-query-unlimited-list]</code>